 - In January 2012, five foreign tourists were killed and two kidnapped from the Afar region (Danakil Desert area).
 The kidnapped tourists were released in March 2012.

-You should be particularly vigilant in the lead up to and on days of national or religious significance (see Civil unrest section), or international meetings in Addis Ababa, as militants may use these occasions to mount attacks.
+Be vigilant in the lead up to and on days of national or religious significance (see Civil unrest section), or international meetings in Addis Ababa, as militants may use these occasions to mount attacks.

 Conflict along the border with Somalia is ongoing.
 The risk of violent attacks and terrorist acts has increased.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
-If you decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
+If you decide to travel to an area where there is a threat of kidnapping, seek professional security advice and have effective personal security measures in place.
 For more information about kidnapping, see our

 Terrorism is a threat throughout the world.
 See our